Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Other mana cards (unlimited)
 common
 - *Old jester*, free to play, exiles and can search for a rare card
-- *Spirit of magic [ANCIENT] I*, free to play early and deals weak, still good once upgraded but no longer a free mana card, also is ancient
+- *Spirit of magic [ANCIENT] I*, free to play early and deals weak, still great once upgraded but no longer a free mana card, also is ancient
 - *Spirit of defense [ANCIENT] I*, free to play early and a little defense, pretty bad once upgraded though and doesn't exile, only take early for a little help or if ancient build
 - *Fairy princess [FAIRY]*, not free to play but gives other free cards and exiles, decent for early fight and gives some healing

 uncommon
 - *Sou, the blade of wind [ANCIENT]*, gives good mana if played first, good option all game long unless you are going for a 4 card *circular shield* deck, also is ancient.
 Take only one
-- *Moon fairy [FAIRY]*, free mana card and search option, exiles
+- *Moon fairy [FAIRY]*, great free mana card and search option, exiles
 - *High priest*, free mana card but bad search option, exiles
 - *Magic leaf*, activation is free, can give decent shield and can also be used as weak option even though it doesn't affect all enemies.
 It doesn't exile but it's ok because you can get the free activation every turn, take only one though.
 It can transition into a *Dark sigil* first turn kill deck too